joshbalfour/node-cognitive-services/README.md

 To get started first [sign up](https://www.microsoft.com/cognitive-services/en-us/sign-up) and [grab your API keys](https://www.microsoft.com/cognitive-services/en-US/subscriptions).
 Then figure out which API you want to use, you can find descriptions [here](https://www.microsoft.com/cognitive-services/en-us/apis).

-To use this SDK in your project, run `npm install cognitive-services --save`.
+To use this SDK in your project, run `npm install --save cognitive-services`.

 Then make a JS file in your project directory and add the following: